mongoose-os-apps/shelly-homekit/README.md

 # Apple HomeKit firmware for Shelly switches

-This firmware exposes Shelly1, SHelly1PM and Shelly25 as Apple HomeKit accessories.
+This firmware exposes Shelly1, SHelly1PM, ShellyPlug-S and Shelly25 as Apple HomeKit accessories.

 Firmware is compatible with stock and can be uploaded via OTA (see below) or [flashed via serial connection](docs/flashing.md).